 i) The English and Mathematics Task and Finish Group reported that the meeting had been positive and had begun with Learning Walks.
-It was clear that there
+It was clear that there was no silver bullet solution to raising attainments but that the College was employing a range of strategies.
+The Group planned to meet again to discuss CC results in the autumn.

-The Vice Principal Vocational and Technical Education reported on the impact of ii) the Coronavirus pandemic on GCSEs.
+ii) The Vice Principal Vocational and Technical Education reported on the impact of the Coronavirus pandemic on GCSEs.
 The College would have had 787 English and 854 maths exam entries.
 Staff had been asked to use a range of evidence to estimate student grades and to rank them in order.
 Attendance would be a factor in justifying improved grades.
 Further information had been requested about dealing with the English creative writing mock exam which had not taken place.